Antonio-Gabriel/observability_and_monitoring/README.md

 So as all resources of DevOps, the installation of a tools is not sufficient to reach the objectives, but can help on work.

-Below i copy a figure that illustrate a implementation of observability and monitoring of software.
+Below I copy a figure that illustrate a implementation of observability and monitoring of software.

 <img src="assets/fig1.png" alt="observability and monitoring image">

 A complete eccosystem to illustrate.

-So we can already define the same in simple term bellow i copy the figure that define.
+So we can already define the same in simple term bellow I copy the figure that define.

 <img src="assets/fig2.png" alt="observability and monitoring image">